 CPAB is an independent oversight body for public accounting firms that audit financial statements of reporting issuers.
 The purpose of CPAB is to promote high quality external audits of reporting issuers.
 It is responsible for developing and implementing an oversight program that includes regular inspections of participating audit firms.
-CPAB's primary means of assessing the quality of audits is through the inspection of selected high-risk sections of audit files and elements of a participating audit firm's quality control systems.
+CPAB's primary means of assessing the quality of audits is through the inspection of selected highrisk sections of audit files and elements of a participating audit firm's system of quality control.